vyvy3n/DLforGenomics/README.md

 - They assemble the human splicing regulatory model using Bayesian learning, each single model is a two-layer network with hidden units shared accross tissues(shared same set of hidden variables).
 By Bayes they mean *Kullback–Leibler divergence* of the target pattern for an exon and the prediction made by the regulatory model not trained on this exon, see page 9/83 in [Supplementory materials](http://science.sciencemag.org/content/sci/suppl/2014/12/17/science.1254806.DC1/Xiong.SM-corrected.pdf).
 - Fitting a single model using a standard maximum likelihood learning method suffers severely from overfitting, so they adopted a *Bayesian Markov chain Monte Carlo (MCMC)* approach to search over billions of models with different structure and parameter values.

+# 08/22: Population Inference

+Sheehan, Sara, and Yun S. Song.
+[Deep learning for population genetic inference](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004845).
+PLoS computational biology 12.3 (2016): e1004845.

+### Introduction
+Statistical inference for population genetics can be challenging since it is difficult to comput the likelihood of complex population genetic models both computationally and theoritically.
+Statistics alone can be infeasible and thus intractable when we want a further insight into the problem beyond predction.
+Therefore, this paper propose a novel *likelihood-free* inference framework to "estimate population genetic parameters and learn informative features of DNA sequence data".

+"(page 2 of 28)Motivated by *Drosophila* data, where previous demographic estimates may have been confounded by pervasive selection, and the reverse also occurs as selection estimates being confounded by demography", the paper aims on a joint inference of demography and selection.

+Few previous works have addressed both population size changes and selection.
+And a wilded used  likelihood-free method, Approximate Bayesian Computation (ABC) suffers from the problem of "curse of dimensionality".
+Therefore, the paper focus on a challenging work of *jointly* predicting demography and selection, which are continuous parameters and categorical distributions, respectively.

+### Model Details
+- Initialize the DNN(MLP) by auto-encoders. (stacked AEs) **Note**: in Table 6 of their paper, they provide a **confusion matrix** to demonstrate the effectiveness of their pre-trainning.(it's new to me but I won't comment on the reasonableness of this metric)
+- L-2 and KL divergent(discussed later) penalty

+### Novelty
+- **A KL divergence term is added in the cost function to ensure sparsity.
+This method is at least novel for me.** See page 19 of 28 in [this paper](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004845).

+- Fisrt employ deep learning in population genomics
+- First jointly inferring demography and selection motivated by Drosophila genome, which are continuous parameters and categorical distributions, respectively.

+### Limitation
+- Still partially rely on statistics, the model depends on PSMC for obtaining time change points.
+- manually extract input features from genes.(but it is reasonable, since this paper is a poineering work of applying DL in population genetics)
+- In page 12 of 28, they perform a permutation tesing and a perturbation approach to determine the most informative statistics.
+But later methods like salient maps are suitable for discovering informtive features, though these methods are proposed after this paper(2015).